pulp/pulpcore/staging_docs/dev/learn/concepts/subclassing/viewsets.md

 automatically added to the task group.
 Once done spawning new tasks for a given task group, you should call `.finish()` on the task group object.

-For more details about the reservation system and task groups, see {ref}`writing-tasks`. and {class}`~pulpcore.plugin.models.TaskGroup`.
+For more details about the reservation system and task groups, see `writing-tasks`. and {class}`~pulpcore.plugin.models.TaskGroup`.

 ### Content Upload ViewSet